Snowmass 2021 whitepaper: Proton structure at the precision frontier: Benchmarking and combination of global PDF analyses: PDF4LHC21 recommendation

-Having established that the differences between CT18, MSHT20, and NNPDF3.1 are mostly dominated by differences associated to valid choices related to methodology and data set, the three global fits are combined in their MC representation~\cite{Watt:2012tq} with $N_{\rm rep}=300$ replicas for each group, to form the PDF4LHC21 baseline set with $N_{\rm rep}=900$ replicas.
-Fig.~\ref{fig:pdf4lhc21} displays the comparison between the partonic luminosities at 14 TeV of the resulting PDF4LHC21 baseline set and PDF4LHC15 (in this case, the compressed MC variant with $N_{\rm rep}=100$ replicas).
-We display the quark-quark, gluon-gluon, and quark-antiquark luminosities at the LHC 14 TeV, normalised to the central value of PDF4LHC21 in the upper panels, and for their $1\sigma$ relative uncertainty in the lower panels.
-Despite the many changes that the three constituent sets have undergone from the previous to the current combination, PDF4LHC21 does not only agree within uncertainties with PDF4LHC15 in the kinematic range relevant for the LHC, but also exhibits a moderate reduction of the PDF uncertainties in the gluon sector and for the quark luminosities in the invariant mass region $m_X\le 1$ TeV.
-Hence, theory predictions based on PDF4LHC21 will benefit from reduced PDF uncertainties for several precision LHC observables.
+Having established that the differences between CT18, MSHT20, and NNPDF3.1 are mostly associated with the choices related to methodology and data set, the three global fits were combined by taking $N_{\rm rep}=300$ MC replicas from each group, to form the PDF4LHC21 baseline set with $N_{\rm rep}=900$ replicas in total.
+Figure~\ref{fig:pdf4lhc21} displays the comparison between the partonic luminosities at 14 TeV of the resulting PDF4LHC21 baseline set and PDF4LHC15 (in this case, the compressed MC variant with $N_{\rm rep}=100$ replicas).
+We display the quark-quark, gluon-gluon, and quark-antiquark luminosities at the LHC 14 TeV, normalized to the central value of PDF4LHC21 in the upper panels, and for their $1\sigma$ relative uncertainty in the lower panels.
+Despite the various changes that the three constituent sets have undergone from the previous to the current combination, PDF4LHC21 not only agrees within uncertainties with PDF4LHC15 in the kinematic range relevant for the LHC, but also exhibits a moderate reduction of the PDF uncertainties in the gluon sector and for the quark luminosities in the invariant mass region $m_X\le 1$ TeV.
+Hence, theory predictions based on PDF4LHC21 will have reduced PDF uncertainties for several precision LHC observables.